tectonic-typesetting/tectonic-texlive-bundles/README.md

   (`git://git.texlive.info/texlive.git`), placed or symlinked in a subdirectory named `state/repo` below this file.
 Be aware that this repository currently weighs in at **40 gigabytes**!
+- A Rust toolchain if you want to create “indexed tar” bundles.
+(So, you don’t need Rust if you want to create a bundle and test it locally.)

 Data files associated with the staging process will land in other subdirectories of `state/`.